-NAME OF SUB-FUND EUROPEAN G ROWTH FUND Fund Type Equity Fund Equity Fund Investment Objective net assets in capitalisation Kingdom), or emphasis of the European Growth Fund aims to achieve capital growth from investing at least 70% of its net assets in a diversified portfolio of equity and equity related securities in large capitalisation companies quoted on stock markets in Europe (including in the United Kingdom), or companies that have substantial business interests in Europe.
-The main emphasis of the investment strategy of the Sub-Fund is on the assessment and selection of individual stocks within the European markets.
-Investment Policy strategy, subjection any limitation of sector.
-Hence, the United King It is not the interior issued, or guar While the European Growth Fund will invest in accordance with its investment objective and strategy, subject to applicable laws and regulations, the Sub-Fund is not otherwise subject to any limitation on the portion of its net assets that may be invested in any one country or sector.
-Hence, the Sub-Fund may invest more than 30% of its net assets in issuers located in the United Kingdom.
+Name of Sub-Fund Global Equity Fund Fund Type Equity Fund Investment Objective Global Equity Fund aims to achieve capital growth from investing at least 80% of its net assets in a balanced portfolio of listed international equity and equity related securities, including common stocks, preferred stocks and depositary receipts.
+The Sub-Fund is designed as a relatively lower risk way of participating in world stock markets and offers an alternative to the other, more aggressive, regional Sub-Funds.
+Investment Policy While the Sub-Fund will invest in accordance with its investment objective and strategy, subject to applicable laws and regulations, the Sub-Fund is not otherwise subject to any limitation on the portion of its net assets that may be invested in any one country or sector and in issuers of any market capitalisation.
+Hence, the Sub-Fund may invest more than 30% of its net assets in issuers located in the United States.
 The Sub-Fund's investments may be denominated in any currency.
-It is not the intention of the Sub-Fund to invest more than 10% of its net assets in securities issued, or guaranteed, by any single sovereign (including the relevant government, public or local authority) which has a credit rating that is below investment grade (i.e. below Baa3).
-The Sub-Fund NR USD index Manager will in market condition From time to tillooking expect pursues an acti as a benchman nvest in an uncons and has the me, depending tations, the Su are similar to th k for performan onstrained man discretion to inve on market cond b-Fund's inves nvestment strate ce comparison ner, relative to est in securities litions and the l egy and uses the purposes only.
-The benchmark, not included in the nvestment Man, may invest in s a result, have The Investment under normal he benchmark. ager's forwarda universe of Specific Risk Factors In addition to the general risk factors in Section 5, please also refer to the following specific risk factors as further set out therein: Changes resulting from the United Kingdom's exit from the EU Unlisted Securities Risk Natural Resources Sector Risk Currency Risks Taxation Risk FDIs Risks Classes available for investment AA, AA Acc, I , I Acc, I3, I3 A сс Investment Manager/ Sub-Investment Manager The Investment Manager of the Sub-Fund is T. Rowe Price International Ltd, which is authorised and regulated by the FCA in the United Kingdom.
-Pursuant to an investment management agreement dated 12 April 2019 as novated by way of a novation agreement effective 1 July 2021 among Carne Global Fund Managers (Luxembourg) S.A., the Company, the Management Company and the Investment Manager (as may be amended from time to time), the Investment Manager has agreed to provide investment management services in respect of the Sub-Fund.
-There is no Su ıb-Investment M lanager appoint ted for this Sub -Fund.
-Management Fee Classes AA AA Acc 1 I Acc 13 I3 Acc Management Fee (as a % p.a. of the NAV) 1.50% 1.50% 0.70% 0.70% To be separately agreed with the relevant Manulife Entity To be separately agreed with the relevant Manulife Entity
+It is not the intention of the Sub-Fund to invest more than 10% of its net assets in securities issued, or guaranteed, by any single sovereign (including the relevant government, public or local authority) which has a credit rating that is below investment grade (i.e. below Baa3 by Moody's or BBB- by Standard & Poor's or Fitch).
+The Sub-Fund pursues an actively managed investment strategy and uses the MSCI World NR USD index as a benchmark for performance comparison purposes only.
+The Investment Manager will invest in an unconstrained manner, relative to the benchmark, under normal market conditions and has the discretion to invest in securities not included in the benchmark.
+From time to time, depending on market conditions and the Investment Manager's forward-looking expectations, the Sub-Fund's investment strategy may invest in a universe of securities that are similar to that of the constituents of and, as a result, have characteristics similar to the benchmark.
+Specific Risk Factors In addition to the general risk factors in Section 5, please also refer to the following specific risk factors as further set out therein: Changes resulting from the United Kingdom's exit from the EU Natural Resources Sector Risk Small-Cap/Mid-Cap Risks Currency Risks Liquidity and Volatility Risks Taxation Risk FDI Risks Investment Manager/ Sub-Investment The Investment Manager of the Sub-Fund is Manulife Investment Management (US) LLC, which is regulated by the SEC in the U.S. Manager Pursuant to an investment management agreement dated 12 April 2019 as novated by way of a novation agreement effective 1 July 2021 among Carne Global Fund Managers (Luxembourg) S.A., the Company, the Management Company and the Investment Manager (as may be amended from time to time), the Investment Manager has agreed to provide investment management services in respect of the Sub-Fund.
+There is no Sub-Investment Manager appointed for this Sub-Fund.